Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Fluid Model

 If $z_{1,2}(s_0) > 0$ (or $z_{2,1}(s_0) > 0$) for some $s_0 \ge 0$ and there is no active sharing over the interval $[s_0, s_1)$, then $z_{1,2}$ ($z_{2,1}$) is strictly decreasing over that interval.
 Then $z_{i,j}$, $i \ne j$, satisfies the ODE \bes \dot{z}_{i,j}(t) = - \mu_{i,j}z_{i,j}(t), \quad s_0 \le t < s_1 \ees which is the same as the ODE for $z_{i,j}$ in \eqref{ODE-6} with $\Pi_{i,j} = 0$.

-\begin{remark} {\em A proof of existence of a unique solution to the ODE \eqref{ODE-6} requires showing that the RHS is a local Lipschitz continuous function of $x$ and is piecewise continuous in $t$.
-We do not prove such a result here, but it is important to consider arrival rates and staffing functions that ensure that the RHS of the ODE satisfies the piecewise continuity condition in the time argument. } \end{remark}
+\begin{remark} {\em A proof of existence of a unique solution to the ODE \eqref{ODE-6} following the lines of \cite{PW11b} requires showing that the RHS is a local Lipschitz continuous function of $x$ and is piecewise continuous in $t$.
+We do not prove such a result here, but it is important to consider arrival rates and staffing functions that ensure that the right side of the ODE satisfies the piecewise continuity condition in the time argument. } \end{remark}